-Since 2016, an individual sales commission system is in place for store client advisors (who are increasingly becoming a strategic asset) in addition to the team commission structure already in place.
+Since 2016, an individual sales commission system has been in place for store Client Advisors (who are increasingly becoming a strategic asset) in addition to the existing team commission structure.
 It applies to the top performers at each store, and is based on the quantitative and qualitative assessment of sales results.

-With regard to long-term incentive programmes, Moncler offers both stock option and performance share plans.
-These plans enable linking the incentives for Group managers and key figures to the actual performance of the Company; steering resources towards strategies that focus on medium and long-term targets; aligning the interests of beneficiaries with those of shareholders and investors; and developing policies to attract and retain talented professionals.
+With regard to long-term incentive programmes, Moncler offers both stock options and performance share plans.
+These plans enable: linking the incentives for Group managers and key figures to the actual performance of the Company; steering resources towards strategies that focus on medium and long-term targets; aligning the interests of beneficiaries with those of shareholders and investors; and developing policies to attract and retain talented professionals.